Involve the Managers

 ✥ ✥ ✥

-The root of this problem is usually that management are unsure of their role and their responsibilities.
-They hear "self-organization" and think they have no place.
+The root of this problem is often that members of management are unsure of their role and their responsibilities, particularly in an agile organization.
+They hear “self-organization” and think they have no place.

 People want to contribute, but managers are in a difficult position.
 As supporters (see below), they contribute only indirectly to the success of the team, yet this is hard for many to do – to succeed only through others’ success.
 Therefore, some managers try to contribute directly to the team, doing technical work for example.
 But this disrupts the team.